annettedorothea/de.acegen/README.md

 #### Isn't The State Of An Application *Squishy*, too?

 Yes, in fact it is.
 Imagine a register user operation: If an username is already taken you would expect an error, if it is not, you would expect the user to be created.
 But keep in mind that the intention of *squishy* data is to make writing tests more easy and to bypass a value for testing purposes to the application.
-The state of an application is not achieved by bypassing test data but by writing a prepare (for unit tests) or a given (in a more behavioural approach) that is executed before the actual test runs.
+The state of an application is not achieved by bypassing test data but by writing a prepare (for unit tests) or a given (in a more behavioural approach) function that is executed before the actual test runs.

 ## Command